-Building the pantographThis article also available in Spanish
+Building the pantographThis article also available in French and Spanish

 I drew up the initial CAD model for the pantograph in Google SketchUp, but to turn a CAD model into a nice plan with dimensioned drawings takes a lot of time, and I didn't want to do that until I was sure that my pantograph would work.